bshafer93/SaveMyRPGClient/README.md

 This is the code base for the client side of the SaveMyRPG application.
 I originally built this application to allow players to share save files of Baulders Gate 3 among themselves.

+<b>UPDATE</b>

+Due to cost, the functionality of this software will cease.

 ## Technical Details

 * C#